An Adjoint Formulation of Energetic Particle Confinement: Introduction

 Our aim in the present paper is not to provide such a parametric solution, but to instead investigate the ability of a PINN to solve the drift kinetic equation for an energetic ion population.
+The extension to a parametric solution will be treated in a future work.
 Specifically, while PINNs have previously been used to solve the relativistic~\cite{arnaud2024physics, mcdevitt2025primary, Arnaud2025arunaway} and non-relativistic~\cite{mcdevitt2024knudsen} Fokker-Planck equations, the large time scale separation between the rapid bounce or transit times and slow collision time of energetic particles in tokamak geometry, represents a far more challenging problem.
 Utilizing advanced optimization algorithms~\cite{urban2025unveiling, kiyani2025optimizer, wang2025gradient}, we aim to show that PINNs are able to robustly resolve several features of this challenging system, even in the absence of data.
-As described further below, as the energy of the ions is increased, leading to a greater time scale separation between the fast bounce/transit motion and slow collision time of energetic ions, our implementation of a PINN struggles to quantitatively describe the escape time of the best confined ion orbits, though it does resolve the solution in the outer region of the tokamak.
-In future work, we will seek to overcome this limitation by directly utilizing small quantities of Monte Carlo data generated by a traditional particle based drift kinetic solver.
+As described further below, as the energy of the ions is increased, leading to a greater time scale separation between the fast bounce/transit motion and slow collision time of energetic ions, our implementation of a PINN struggles to quantitatively describe the escape time of the best confined ion orbits, although it does resolve the solution in the outer region of the tokamak including phase space regions of prompt ion loss~\cite{hinton1985neoclassical}.

-As an alternative means of evaluating the fast ion escape time, we introduce a new drift-kinetic solver based on the JAX framework.
-While in the present work this solver is only used to verify solutions from the PINN, future work will leverage particle data generated by this drift-kinetic solver to help accurately resolve the escape time of well confined ion orbits, along with facilitating the training of the PINN over a broad range of plasma parameters.
+As an alternative means of evaluating the fast ion mean escape time, we introduce a new drift-kinetic solver based on the JAX framework.
+While in the present work this solver is only used to verify solutions from the PINN, future work will leverage particle data generated by this drift-kinetic solver to help accurately resolve the mean escape time of well confined ion orbits, along with facilitating the training of the PINN over a broad range of plasma parameters.
 This extended PINN framework, trained using both physics and particle data, would thus provide an efficient surrogate for fast ion confinement appropriate for use inside optimization loops.